Alabama Shakes rock their way to top of Billboard 200

-LOS ANGELES, April 29 (Reuters) - Southern rockers Alabama Shakes scored their first chart-topping album on the weekly U.S. Billboard 200 chart on Wednesday.
+LOS ANGELES (Reuters) - Southern rockers Alabama Shakes scored their first chart-topping album on the weekly U.S. Billboard 200 chart on Wednesday.

 “Sound & Color,” the second album by the band, sold 91,000 albums, 27,000 songs and was streamed 3.6 million times, totaling 96,000 units according to figures from Nielsen SoundScan.